 During a weekly executive meeting, I ask my assistant to ring my cell phone.
 I quickly mumble some excited words of shock into the phone and excuse myself from the meeting with a panicked look on my face.

-I run out the door, but quickly turn into the President’s office.
+I run out the door, and quickly sneak into the President’s office.

-As V.P. of Academic Affairs, I am working with tennis magnate Venus Williams.
-I put together an education plan for her so she can earn her degree from our college while maintaining her daunting tennis tour schedule.
+As V.P. of Academic Affairs, I am working directly with tennis magnate Venus Williams.
+I put together an education plan for her so she can earn her degree from our college while maintaining a daunting international tennis tour schedule.
 She eventually finishes her college degree and by the way she is an absolutely wonderful lady.

 I was a darn good web designer in my prime, and a good news copywriter.